OBSERVABILITY PLATFORM

 Annotations text is validated against the same regular expression as Prometheus metric names and labels (opens in a new tab).

-Annotations can contain ASCII letters and digits, underscores, and colons, and match the regex [a-zA-Z_:][a-zA-Z0-9_:]*.
+Annotations can contain ASCII letters and digits, underscores, and colons, and match the regular expression:

 For example, you can create a summary for a monitor that uses labels from the monitor query.
 Consider the following monitor query that matches on labels for kube_pod_status: